OrbitalJigsaw/VMworld2020/CONTRIBUTING.md

 Please note we have a [Code of Conduct](#code-of-conduct).
 Please follow it in all your interactions with the project.

-## Request Assistance/ Submit Feature Requests using the GitHub Issue Tracker
+## :man_shrugging: :woman_shrugging: Request Assistance/Submit Feature Requests using the GitHub Issue Tracker

 We use GitHub's Issue Tracker to track requests for assistance or enabling new features.
 Request assistance or add a feature request by [opening a new issue](https://github.com/OrbitalJigsaw/VMworld2020/issues/new/choose).
 It's that easy!

 If all of this GitHub stuff is totally new to you but you still want to share, or if you'd like to help the team out, [join the Discord](discord.gg/pCtqUj), and we'll be glad to have you as a part of this!

-## License
+## :crossed_fingers: License

 By contributing, you agree that your contributions will be will be made available to anyone who accesses/downloads this repository.